mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     guarantee that the bytes sent will arrive in the same order but make no promises about maintaining groupings.
 A sender may write 20 bytes to a socket, and the receiver gets only 3 of those bytes when invoking read( ).
 The remaining 17 bytes may still be in transit.
+* Selectors provide the ability to do readiness selection, which enables multiplexed I/O
+    * Imagine a bank with three drive-through lanes.
+In the traditional (nonselector) scenario, imagine that each drive-through lane has a pneumatic tube that runs to its own teller station inside the bank, and each station is walled off from the others.
+This means that each tube (channel) requires a dedicated teller (worker thread).
+This approach doesn't scale well and is wasteful.
+For each new tube (channel) added, a new teller is required, along with associated overhead such as tables, chairs, paper clips (memory, CPU cycles, context switching), etc. And when things are slow, these resources (which have associated costs) tend to sit idle.
+    * Now imagine a different scenario in which each pneumatic tube (channel) is connected to a single teller station inside the bank.
+The station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot.
+Also imagine that the teller (worker thread) has a sick cat and spends as much time as possible reading Do It Yourself Taxidermy.
+1 At the end of each paragraph, the teller glances up at the indicator lights (invokes select( )) to determine if any of the channels are ready (readiness selection).
+The teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention.
+    * it illustrates the paradigm of quickly checking to see if attention is required by any of a set of resources, without being forced to wait if something isn't ready to go.
+This ability to check and continue is key to scalability.
+A single thread can monitor large numbers of channels with readiness selection.
+The Selector and related classes provide the APIs to do readiness selection on channels
+    *  You register one or
+      more previously created selectable channels with a selector object.
+A key that represents the relationship between one channel and one selector is returned.
+Selection keys remember what you are interested in for each channel.
+They also track the operations of interest that their channel is currently ready to perform.
+When you invoke select( ) on a selector object, the associated keys are updated by checking all the channels registered with that selector.
+You can obtain a set of the keys whose channels were found to be ready at that point.
+By iterating over these keys, you can service each channel that has become ready since the last time you invoked select( ).